ashkaaar/AI-code-review/README.md

 ### 📘 About

-**CodeSense AI** is a GitHub Action that automates your pull request reviews using the power of GPT-4.
+**CodeGuy AI** is a GitHub Action that automates your pull request reviews using the power of GPT-4.
 It reads your code, understands your intent, and provides focused suggestions — just like a human reviewer, but 24/7 and 10x faster.

 ---